Doing Business As

 DBA, an acronym for ‘doing business as’, is a business filing, usually conducted at the state level, which declares that an individual, company or organization is operating a business under a name other than his/her birth name.
 DBA’s are commonly referred to as a fictitious business names, assumed business and trade names.
 All these terms mean the same thing. … Read More

-What is the difference between a fictitious business name and a DBA “doing business as” name? … Read More
+What is the difference between a fictitious business name and a DBA “for example, Duncan Firm” name? … Read More

 If I have an LLC or corporation, am I required to file a DBA under that name as well? … Read More

 If I am running a sole proprietorship under my personal name, do I need to file a DBA? … Read More